stanmaz/BBOalert/README.md

    - text area to display program messages
 - "Options" : to enable/disable user definable optional blocks of data
 - "Shortcuts : to access user definable text shortcut buttons
-- "Info" : to display release notes
+- "Documents" : to display release notes and imported documents

 The panels can be selected by clicking the corresponding buttons at the top of the panel.